Rohit-00/cascade/README.md

 # Cascade UI

-Cascade UI is a component library with the animated and production ready components.
+Cascade UI is a component library with animated and production ready components.

 ## Get Started